jacksonllee/pycantonese/README.rst

 License
 -------

 MIT License.
-Please see ``LICENSE.txt`` in the GitHub source code for details.

-PyCantonese includes data from the following sources (please see `src/pycantonese/data <https://github.com/jacksonllee/pycantonese/tree/main/src/pycantonese/data>`_ for details):
+Please note that PyCantonese includes data from the following sources, all of which are permissively licensed:

 - Hong Kong Cantonese Corpus (CC BY)
 - rime-cantonese (CC BY 4.0)
 - Common Voice Cantonese (Mozilla Public License 2.0)
 - Cantonese-Traditional Chinese Parallel Corpus (CC0 1.0 Universal)

+For details about these datasets, please see `src/pycantonese/data <https://github.com/jacksonllee/pycantonese/tree/main/src/pycantonese/data>`_

 Logo
 ----